 Foods That May Alleviate Depression

 - Several B vitamins, including folate, B1 (thiamin), B6, and B12, are essential to emotional wellness.
-The best source if these vitamins are animal-based foods – meat, poultry, and fish, as well as dairy products.
+The best sources of these vitamins are animal-based foods, including meat, poultry, fish, and dairy products.
 These vitamins are also found in a wide range of beans, nuts, whole grains, fruits, and vegetables, especially dark green leafy vegetables, such as spinach or kale.
 Vegetarians can get vitamin B12 from brewer’s yeast, soy milk, veggie burgers, and fortified breakfast cereals.

 - People who lack vitamin C in their diet are more likely to experience fatigue and depression.
 Vitamin C is found in blueberries, broccoli, grapefruit, kiwi, oranges, pepper, potatoes, strawberries, and tomato.
 Even among people who aren’t known to be deficient, vitamin C supplements have shown mood-elevating benefits in some studies.